TritonDataCenter/sdc-cloudapi/docs/index.md

 **Field** | **Type** | **Description**
 --------- | -------- | ---------------
-brand     | String   | Optionally specify brand for this instance.
-Currently only useful to distinguish between bhyve and kvm in datacenters that support both.
-Possible values: "bhyve", "joyent", "kvm". name      | String   | Friendly name for this instance; default is the first 8 characters of the machine id.
+name      | String   | Friendly name for this instance; default is the first 8 characters of the machine id.
 If the name includes the string {{shortId}}, any instances of that tag within the name will be replaced by the first 8 characters of the machine id. package   | String   | Id of the package to use on provisioning, obtained from [ListPackages](#ListPackages) image     | String   | The image UUID (the "id" field in [ListImages](#ListImages))